dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickcharts.txt

         group_by_columns = ['birthday']
         datamodel = SQLAModel(Contact, db.session)

-this will produce a column chart, with the number of contacts that have borned on a particular month or year.
+this will produce a column chart, with the number of contacts that were born on a particular month or year.

 Register (views.py)
 -------------------